Kévin Koubemba

-Kévin Koubemba (born 23 March 1993) is a professional footballer who plays as a striker for Liga I club Argeș Pitești.
-Born in France, he represented the Republic of Congo national team.
+Kévin Koubemba (born 23 March 1993) is a professional footballer who plays as a striker for Championnat National 2 club Feignies Aulnoye.
+Born in France, he played for the Republic of Congo national team.

-Career
+Club career

 Born in Coulommiers, Koubemba has played for Amiens, Lille, Brest, and Sint-Truiden.

 On 31 January 2017, Koubemba signed contract with Bulgarian club CSKA Sofia.
 He left the club in January 2018.

 On 23 July 2018, Koubemba signed a contract with Azerbaijan Premier League side Sabail FK.

 On 7 June 2019, Koubemba signed a two-year contract with Azerbaijan Premier League side Sabah FK.

 After playing in Albania with Teuta, in 2022 he signed for Malaysian club Kuala Lumpur City.
 He then played for Chornomorets Odesa.

 International career

 He made his international debut for Congo in 2014.
 He was initially part of Congo's 38-man provisional squad for the 2015 Africa Cup of Nations, but was dropped from the list after a week.